ABA Report: Bank Economists Continue to Grow More Optimistic About Credit Conditions

 The Business Credit Index improved 3.4 points in Q2 to 30.4, the highest level in two years.
 Though the majority of EAC members expect business credit quality to deteriorate over the next six months, several members expect availability to improve.
 The sub-50 reading indicates that overall credit conditions for businesses are likely to weaken over the next two quarters.

 The ABA Credit Conditions Index is a suite of proprietary diffusion indices derived by the American Bankers Association from surveys of bank chief economists from major North American banking institutions.
 Since 2002, the bank economists have forecasted credit quality and availability for both businesses and consumers, indicating whether they expect conditions to improve, hold steady, or deteriorate over the ensuing six months.
 Readings above (below) 50 indicate that, on net, these expert business analysts expect credit market conditions to improve (deteriorate).
-Input from the bank economists is equally weighted in the indices.
+Input from the bank economists is weighted equally in the indices.
 This data will remain anonymous, but historical index values are available upon request.

 Getting the industry's message out – in print and on the air – about banks' health and lending, as well as policies that are harmful to economic recovery.